voothedoo/09-Accessibility/README.md

 All the pages have a high contrast beween the font color and background color. <br>

-Pages have a tabindex manually set so the text and pictures are easily focusable using TAB key to assist screen readers.<br>

 Pages have no animations.<br>

 Pages have no sounds or videos.<br>